contentful/ui-extensions-sdk/README.md

 To manually publish the package, run `npm run publish-all`.

-This repository is published as two packages with identical data.
-We recommend using `@contentful/app-sdk`.
+This repository is published as `@contentful/app-sdk` package.

-- `@contentful/app-sdk`
-- `contentful-ui-extensions-sdk`

 #### Canary releases